-A breakdown of the component bog areas for the Boora Bog Group IPC License Ref.
+A breakdown of the component bog areas for the Boora Bog Group IPC Licence Ref.
 PO500-01, and current, indicative Peat Production Status, is outlined in Table Ap-2.
-These areas are also outlined in the Mapbook (Map of the Boora Bog Group).
+These areas are also outlined in the Mapbook (BNM-DR-25-03-RP-24: Bog Group Map ).